Unified Representation of Molecules and Crystals for Machine Learning: Introduction

-Current representations such as Coulomb matrix (CM) \cite{rtml2012}, bag of bonds (BoB) \cite{hbrplmt2015}, smooth overlap of atomic positions (SOAP) \cite{bkc2013}, symmetry functions~\cite{b2011b}, bonding angular machine learning \cite{hl2016}, and others \cite{sgbsmg2014,lkv2015} fulfill these requirements partially.
-The descriptors used in cheminformatics~\cite{tc2009} often violate (ii) and (iii), in particular if they do not include atomic coordinate information or rely on cutoff-based definitions of chemical bonds.
-Such descriptors serve the different purpose of interpolating experimental outcomes, which have strong measurement noise and are not functions of a single conformation.
-Representations can encode either atoms in their chemical environment (SOAP, symmetry functions) or systems as a whole (CM, BoB).
-The former are more suitable for predicting local properties such as forces or chemical shifts, but require partitioning of global properties such as energies.
-Whole-system representations are more suitable for global properties, but require modifications to represent local environments.
+Some representations fulfill these requirements only partially, such as the Coulomb matrix (CM) \cite{rtml2012} and bag of bonds (BoB) \cite{hbrplmt2015} discussed below.
+State-of-the-art representations often fulfill these requirements in some limit, such as infinite expansion order.
+See Ref.~\citenum{lgr2021} for a comprehensive and detailed discussion.
+The descriptors used in cheminformatics, \cite{tc2009} and sometimes in materials informatics, often violate (ii) and (iii), in particular if they do not include atomic coordinate information or rely on cutoff-based definitions of chemical bonds.
+Such descriptors serve the different purpose of predicting derived properties that are not functions of a single conformation, such as solubility or binding affinity to a macromolecule.